TAGC/AsyncBus/README.md

 ### Installation

 AsyncBus targets the .NET Standard and can be used within .NET Core and .NET Framework applications.
-To install this package using the dotnet CLI, run:
+This project is currently a WIP, but if/when it's published to NuGet it can be installed from that feed.
+For example, using the dotnet CLI:

 ```
 dotnet add package AsyncBus